Frequently asked questions

 Yes.
 FEGA Sweden is designed for sensitive human research data that require controlled access, including data that may constitute personal data or sensitive personal data.

-The organisation responsible for the data must still confirm that the planned submission and data sharing are permitted under the relevant legal, ethical, and governance conditions.
+The organisation responsible for the data must still confirm that the planned submission and data sharing are permitted under the relevant legal and ethical requirements and the organisation’s own rules.
 This includes GDPR requirements, ethical approval, participant information, and any confidentiality rules that apply to the data.

 Is FEGA Sweden free to use?